The Connected Vehicle Payments Market Forecast

 The question is which areas are growing the fastest?
 Which are poised to dominate the market?
 Which will remain niche?

-The Connected Vehicle Payments Global Forecast is the first in-depth forecast to analyse how electronic payment transactions will open up new revenue opportunities for OEMs, services and payment providers across the value chain, and 10 industry verticals.
+The Connected Vehicle Payments Market Forecast is the first in-depth forecast to analyse how electronic payment transactions will open up new revenue opportunities for OEMs, services and payment providers across the value chain, and 10 industry verticals.

 The forecast, contains: